scottlamb/moonfire-nvr/ref/api.md

 The server will send messages as follows:

+*   text: a JSON message of the following types:
+    *    `{"type": "drop", "frames": 5}` indicating that (in this case 5) frames were dropped.
+This typically means the client's bandwidth is insufficient to keep up with the stream.
+In this case the server will jump to the most recent key frame to degrade gracefully.
-*   text: a plaintext error message, followed by the end of stream.
+    *    `{"type": "error", "message": "..."}` an error which will be followed by end of stream.
 *   binary: video data, repeatedly, as described below.
 *   ping: every 30 seconds.